Vsein/Neohabit/README.md

 [landing](https://vsein.github.io/neohabit).
 The list below repeats its contents:

 - Intutive design for habits that happen more than once a day
-- Habits happen X times in Y days, where X and Y are positive integers, no other limitations
+- Habits happen X times in Y days, where X and Y are positive integers
 - Ability to set targets, and change them on the go
 - Tracking numeric values and setting numeric targets
 - Github/Anki-style heatmaps, plus all the above features